The Univalence Principle: Enhanced categories and higher categories

 $\M$-categories can alternatively be expressed via a unary predicate ``being tight'' on one family of (loose) morphisms, such that the predicate is closed under identity and composition.
-We first consider a signature for this alternative formulation,
+We first consider a signature for this alternative formulation:

-with axioms asserting that $E$ is a congruence for $M$ and the other top-level sorts, and that $M$ is closed under identity and composition.
+We assert axioms asserting that $E$ is a congruence for $M$ and the other top-level sorts, and that $M$ is closed under identity and composition.
 Univalence at $M$ then means that $M$ is pointwise a proposition.
 Univalence at $A$ still means that $A$ is a set with equality given by $E$, since $E$ is required to be a congruence for $M$.
-Given $a,b : O$, an indiscernibility $a \fiso b$ consists of an isomorphism $\phi : a \cong b$ in the underlying category that is coherent with respect to $M$, i.e., such that $M_{a,y}(f) \leftrightarrow M_{b,y}(\phi_{\bullet y}(f))$ for any $y : O$ and $f : A(a,y)$ and similar for holes on the right and in both variables.
+Given $a,b : O$, an indiscernibility $a \fiso b$ consists of an isomorphism $\phi : a \cong b$ in the underlying category that is coherent with respect to $M$, i.e., such that $M_{a,y}(f) \leftrightarrow M_{b,y}(\phi_{\bullet y}(f))$ for any $y : O$ and $f : A(a,y)$ and similarly for holes on the right and in both variables.
 These coherence conditions simplify to the condition of $\phi$ being tight: on the one hand, setting $y\eqdef a$ and $f \eqdef 1_a$ yields the coherence condition $M_{a,a}(1_a) \leftrightarrow M_{a,b}(\phi)$, and since $M$ contains identities, this means in particular that $\phi$ is required to be tight.
 On the other hand, if $\phi$ is tight, the remaining coherence conditions then follow from $M$ being closed under composition.
 In summary, in a univalent $\M$-category, an indiscernibility $a \fiso b$ is exactly a tight isomorphism.
 A morphism of $\M$-categories is an $\M$-functor, i.e., a functor that preserves tightness.
 An equivalence of $\M$-categories is an $\M$-functor that is fully faithful, reflects tightness, and is split essentially surjective with respect to \emph{tight} isomorphism (i.e., every object of the codomain is tightly isomorphic to the image of some object in the domain).

-An alternative theory, closer to the first description, has the following signature,
+An alternative theory, closer to the first description, has the following signature: